arlac77/content-entry/README.md

 ## BaseEntry

 Representation of one file or directory entry
-All names are asolute (no leading '/') and build with '/'
+All names are asolute (no leading '/') the group seperator is '/'

 ### Parameters